him-28/TensorFlow/README.md

 `sudo ./download_mnist.sh`

 ***Known Issues***
-`Library not loaded: /usr/local/opt/openssl/lib/libssl.1.0.0.dylib` This results from a broken openssl installation on mac.
-It can be fixed by uninstalling and reinstalling openssl:
+Library not loaded: /usr/local/opt/openssl/lib/libssl.1.0.0.dylib, This results from a broken openssl installation on mac.
-`sudo brew remove openssl`
-`brew install openssl`
+It can be fixed by uninstalling and reinstalling openssl: sudo brew remove openssl brew install openssl.